-- A new app hibernation feature could be coming to a future version of Android.
+- A new app hibernation feature is likely coming to Android 12.

-- The feature aims to optimize unused apps for storage, but little else is known about it.
+- The feature aims to optimize unused apps for storage.

 Original article: January 12 2021 (5:57 AM ET): We’re almost due for the Android 12 developer preview, if last year’s timeline is anything to go on.
 There’s no official word on user-facing features coming to the new Android update, but it looks like Google is working on one mysterious feature.